kul-group/Kulkarni-Group-Handbook-v2/Literature.md

+## Literature

+This section goes over general advice for how to read papers, find relevant publications, organize your literature, and suggests which papers to read for each subgroup.

-### Literature
+### Reading Tips

 Tips for keeping track of literature and reading more efficiently:
 Use Mendeley to organize the literature.
 Use the watch folder functionality.
-Ambar - Read in the following order conclusions/ summary --> intro --> figures/ captions --> whole paper Ambar - summarize the main results in a power point slide
+Ambar - Read in the following order: conclusions/ summary --> intro --> figures/ captions --> whole paper Ambar - summarize the main results in a power point slide